kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 > To learn available configuration option of SQL Server see [Configure SQL Server on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-mssql-conf?view=sql-server-ver16).

 At first, you have to create a config file named `mssql.conf` with your desired configuration.
 Then you have to create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) using this file.
-Then specify this secret name in `spec.configSecret.name` section while creating MSSQLServer CR.
+Then specify this secret name in `spec.configuration.secretName` section while creating MSSQLServer CR.

 KubeDB will create a secret named `{mssqlserver-name}-config` with configuration file contents as the value of the key `mssql.conf` and mount this secret into `/var/opt/mssql/` directory of the database pod.
 The secret named `{mssqlserver-name}-config` will contain your desired configurations with some default configurations.